floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 - Sequences of **DD** or **FD**, or a mix of them inhibit interrupt handling until the end of the instruction following the DD/FD sequence.
-The following insstruction will be modified depending on the last prefix byte in the sequence.
+The following instruction will be modified depending on the last prefix byte in the sequence.
   **DD** and **FD** prefixes don't 'stack', e.g. it's not possible to load the 16-bit value 3333h into both IX and IY with the following byte sequence: **DD FD 21 33 33**, instead the **FD** prefix cancels the effect of the **DD** prefix, and only the